mubaraqwahab/thinkdev/src/decks/06-bindings-again.md

 <section data-auto-animate>

-You'll get `undefined` if you try to access a property that doesn't exist. {data-id="objbindDesc"}
+You'll get `undefined` if you try to access a property that doesn't exist:

 <pre data-id="varbind"><code data-line-numbers="" data-trim class="language-js">
 const user = {